Studying the History of Character

 entire data matrix.
 In addition Mesquite's likelihood calculations

 do NOT estimate branch lengths.
 They use pre-existing branch lengths

 (if a branch length is unassigned, it is treated as 1.0).

-Mesquite cannot do likelihood calcualtions in trees with soft
+Mesquite cannot do likelihood calculations in trees with soft

-polytomies, or if some taxa have missing data, polymorphisms,
+polytomies, or if some taxa have polymorphisms or ambiguous in

 Other programs that reconstruct ancestral